sbusso/sbusso/README.md

 # Hi friends, I'm Stephane 👋

-I build software for the web and lead tech teams.
-Currently Head of Engineering at NFL
+I build software for the modern internet.
+Currently learning exciting stuff and looking for new project opportunities.

 <!--
 **sbusso/sbusso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.